 Stress and anxiety are a part of life.
 Everyone experiences them.
 Because stress and anxiety share many physical symptoms, it can be difficult to tell which is which.
-The main difference between them is that stress is a response to a threat while anxiety is a reaction to the stress.
+Stress is a response to a threat whereas anxiety is a reaction to the stress.
 While mild anxiety can be expected and even normal in some situations, persistent anxiety can interfere with well-being.
 Making matters worse, we can develop anxiety over having anxiety!

 Stress is your body’s reaction to a trigger.
 It’s generally a short-term experience that can be either positive or negative.
-When you pull off a deadline, it’s positive.
-But when stress results in insomnia, poor concentration, and impaired ability, it’s negative.
-Anxiety, on the other hand, doesn’t fade into the distance once the threat is gone.
-It hangs around for the long haul, and can cause significant impairment in social, occupational, and other important areas of functioning.
+It can be positive, such as when you pull off a deadline.
+But when stress results in insomnia, poor concentration, and impaired ability, it’s negatively impacting your quality of life.

 Anxiety intensifies over a period of time and often goes hand in hand with excessive worry.
 The symptoms of anxiety may include: